Skip to Main Content

 - Not ALL CAPS

-- Short - use only essential words - it is okay use humor to capture attention
+- Describe your project but make it short - use only essential words.
+It is okay use humor to capture attention

 - Use active voice when writing the text